 After swelling decreases, the breathing tube can be removed.
 Usually, there are not any lasting side effects of epiglottitis, and the outlook is good.

-- Household members and others who have spent time in the previous five out of seven days with an affected individual
+- Household members and others who have spent time in the previous 5 out of 7 days with an affected individual

 American College of Emergency Physicians

 Centers for Disease Control and Prevention